Serbian Orthodox Church in North and South America: History

+The arrival of the first Serbian Orthodox Christian emigrants to the Americas began in the first half of the 19th century.
+The first secretary of the California Land Commission was George Fisher (Đorđe Šagić) who came to America in 1825 and is remembered as an eminent American pioneer.

+When Serbs came to Amador and Calaveras counties in the late 19th century, many of the mining companies in those counties were Slavonian-owned or managed.
+They also came to the United States of America via Mexico, then under the rule of an Austrian Archduke Maximillian.

-By the end of the century, more Serbian immigrants continued to come from Austria-Hungary, from the Kingdom of Serbia, Principality of Montenegro and from the Ottoman Empire since not all Serbian territories were emancipated at the time.
+By the end of the century, more Serb immigrants continued to come from Austria-Hungary, from the Kingdom of Serbia, Principality of Montenegro and from the Ottoman Empire since not all Serb territories were liberated at the time.
 Emigration was mainly directed to the United States and Canada where industries thrived.
 Among emigrants, there were several Serbian Orthodox priests, and by the end of the 19th-century first parish communities were established and churches built.
-Wrote Fern A. Wallace in his 1974 book, "The Flame and the Candle", that the city of Douglas (since merged with Juneau, Alaska) was a very rich mining town at the turn of the century.
+The city of Douglas in Alaska was a very rich mining town at the turn of the century.
 During this time, large groups of Serbs from Montenegro came to Douglas to work in the gold mines of the Treadwell Company.
 Among these Serb pioneers arose the traditional desire to establish their own church as well as their own print shop.
 An article told of the first Serbian pioneers in Alaska and their fraternal efforts to build a church for themselves and for the generations of Serbs in Alaska.
 These documents were signed by 286 members of the Saint Sava Church, eight members of the church board and three priests, headed by Archimandrite Sebastian Dabovich in Douglas, Alaska.